pvcraven/arcade_book/source/chapters/12_advanced_looping/advanced_looping.rst

     0 1 2 3 4 5 6 7 8 9
     0 1 2 3 4 5 6 7 8 9

 Use two nested loops.
-Print the first line with a loop, and not with:
+Print the first line with a loop.
+Don't use code like this:

 .. code:: python